Milestones and Awards (selection)

 Sustainable University II (2010-2020)

 The Environment Unit of the Student Convention won the ideas generation D 2008 with the initiative Sustainable Campus (100% green electricity for KU) .]
 The since 2011 DenkNachhaltig! e.
-V. organized annually the WFI Dialogue on Sustainability, which is the largest student conference on sustainability in Germany.
+V. organized annually the WFI Dialogue on Sustainability, which is the largest student conference on sustainability and economy in Germany.
 2010 took place the anchoring of sustainability in the Foundation Constitution of the Catholic University, and a Sustainability Concept was developed with a graduate program for sustainability.
-Since 2012, the power of the university is supplied with 100% green electricity, making 4100 tons of CO2 in three years.
+Since 2012, the power of the university is supplied with 100% green electricity, reducing 4.100 tons of CO2 in three years.
 2012 first Sustainability Report was published.
 2013 the German Commission for UNESCO awarded the sustainability concept of KU as a project of the UN Decade "Education for Sustainable Development".
 2015 KU has been certified as the first university in Bavaria to EMAS.

 The KU was awarded the title “Fairtrade University” in 2017 and was the first university in Germany to be awarded the “EMASplus” certificate in 2019.
 In summer 2019, the KU was the first university in Germany to undergo an evaluation process with its Overall Sustainability Concept being assessed by external experts.